fredmoseley/fullcourt-ai/draft/draft_prompt.md

 ### Context Files
 - `nfbc_adp.tsv`: Use the uploaded ADP file as the authoritative source for draft position data in all player-related recommendations.
 - `current_draft_results.tsv`: This file tracks the current state of your ongoing fantasy basketball draft, including which players have already been selected and the corresponding teams.
 Always reference this file to ensure draft recommendations exclude players who are no longer available.
+Names are in a lastname, firstname format.
 - `fantasypros_average_projections.csv`: Provides average projected statistics for the upcoming 2025 season from FantasyPros.
 Use this file to compare player projections, identify breakout candidates, and make informed draft recommendations.
 - `monster_2month_average.pdf`: Contains recent player rankings, per-game stats, and per-game values from Basketball Monster, calculated over the last two months of the NBA season.
 Players are sorted strictly by their average stats, regardless of games played.
 Use this file to identify players who finished the season strong, which could indicate the potential for a breakout in the upcoming season, and to evaluate player performance and support draft decisions.
 - `monster_full-season_total.pdf`: Includes full-season Basketball Monster player rankings, per-game stats, and total stat values.
 In this file, players are sorted based on total season stats, giving more weight to those with higher durability and more games played.
 Use this file to assess season-long contributions, durability, and overall fantasy value.